BrendanMP/mean-starter/README.md

 # Mean Starter

 Simple MEAN stack starter based off a youtube tutorial created by one of the wizards at JetBrains.
-I plan to update with useful shit, feel free to fork and add stuff more cool shit.
+I plan to update with useful shit, feel free to fork and add more cool shit.

 This currently isn't really deployable, just simple and understandable.